maketadickson/retail_sales_customer_analytics/README.md

 WHERE order_count > 5;
 ```

-**20: Using a subquery, identify customers who are from Aegean and have placed more than five orders**
+**Task 20: Using a subquery, identify customers who are from Aegean and have placed more than five orders**

 ```sql
 SELECT